 Stepping back from the house one last time, we find the same organic stone shapes of the fireplace and the ends of the steps in the stones that trace the edge of the circular lawn to lead to the back addition.
 Before the renovation, the sidewalk simply took the most direct path to cross the yard.
 Now they still have a dirt-free route to the back addition, but it is smoothly designed into the landscape.
 Note that the tall, narrow hornbeam trees planted against the fence provide additional privacy and fall color with a steady, rhythmic repetition.
 This concludes our tour of this property!
 Check the images below for some final details on your way out.
 We hope you enjoyed your walk along the boundary between past and present.

 Are you dreaming of renovating the landscape of an older home?
 We are known for our ability to modernize with sensitivity to the past to meet neighborhood restrictions, and our desire to connect with the story of every site and client.
-Check out our portfolio for more inspiration or contact us today to set up an appointment!
+Check out our portfolio and other project spotlights for more inspiration or contact us today to set up an appointment!